Why This Recipe Works

 24 ounces (about 4 to 5 medium) baking apples such as Granny Smith, Golden Delicious, or Gala, peeled and cored, sliced into 1/2-inch wedges

 1 tablespoon (1/2 ounce) unsalted butter

-Adjust oven rack to middle position and preheat to 425°F. Lay a sheet of parchment paper on a work surface.
+Adjust oven rack to middle position and preheat to 425°F (220°C).
+Lay a sheet of parchment paper on a work surface.
 Roll dough into a 13- to 14-inch round using a lightly floured rolling pin.
-As your roll, press outer edges together to prevent the edges from cracking.
+As you roll, press outer edges together to prevent the edges from cracking (see notes).
 Transfer parchment paper and dough to baking sheet and refrigerate until ready to use.

 For the Filling: Combine apples, cranberries, sugar, flour, and cinnamon in a bowl and toss to combine.
 Pile fruit filling into center of dough, leaving a perimeter of about 3 inches.

-Fold dough up and around the filling, trying to avoid letting the dough crack (see note).
+Fold dough up and around the filling, trying to avoid letting the dough crack (see notes).
 Dot the fruit with butter.
 Bake until crust is golden and fruit has softened, 45 to 60 minutes.
 Let pie cool on pan.
 Slice and serve.
-Pie can be stored loosely covered at room temperature over night.
+Pie can be stored loosely covered at room temperature overnight.